Cloud Logging Tips and Tricks

-Cloud Logging Tip & Tricks: Getting the most value out of your cloud logs
+Getting the most value out of your cloud logs

-13 minutes read
+6 minutes read

-Our cloud logging framework: categorizing and prioritizing log collection
+Our cloud logging framework: Categorizing and prioritizing log collection

-Category 1: Control
+Control

 If you have to prioritize which logs to collect, logs from the control category are the prime choice.
 These logs are often referred to as management logs, and are invaluable for capturing a wide spectrum of potential threats along the cyber kill chain.
-While other logs give insight into specific parts of the kill chain, management logs offer the most comprehensive coverage and give insights into all parts of a cyber attack, from initial access to impact.
+While other logs give insights to specific parts of the kill chain, management logs offer the most comprehensive coverage and give insights into all parts of a cyber attack, from initial access to impact.

 What do these logs contain?